Why do posters work so well?

 3. Consider size, location, and layout

 While designing a poster, have a clear idea of where it will go, how it should look (rectangle, square, star, round etc) and how big it should be.
-For e.g., a poster that's to go on a window display will different from a poster to be put up in bus stop.
+For example, a bold A1 poster may look fantastic on a bus stop but it could overwhelm a storefront window.

 4. Make the most of finishes